 What kind of drawing skills do I need to take these courses and/or can I use a computer?

 The level and type of skills required in our illustration and cartooning courses largely depends on the course.
 In a course such as Cartooning Basics (CIC-2011) you will learn some basic drawing techniques for cartoons and comics.
-Other courses that teach drawing skills include Drawing the Clothed Model (ILC-1033) and Drawing New York City: Indoor Locations (ILC-2184).
-In other courses such as Inking Comics (ILC-2114), Formula Drawing and Analysis for Cartoonists I (ILC-2119), and Crash Course for Artsists, Illustrators and Cartoonists (ILC-2448-A) you will be learning specialized and advanced techniques in drawing.
+Other courses that teach drawing skills include Drawing the Clothed Model (ILC-1033) and Crash Course for Artists, Illustrators and Cartoonists (ILC-2448-A).
+In other courses such as Inking Comics (ILC-2114-A) and Formula Drawing and Analysis for Cartoonists I (ILC-2119), you will be learning the fundamental techniques in drawing.
 Finally, we offer a large variety of concept-based courses, in which students should feel comfortable with their drawing skills and/or method of working.
-Courses include Illustration as Design as Illustration (ILC-2756-A), Fantasy, Animal and Creature Illustration (ILC-2739), Children's Book Illustration (ILC-2563), Comics as Journalism (CIC-2237-A), Gag Cartoons and Short From Comics: Writing, Drawing and Design (CIC-3114-A) and Essential Knowledge and Skills for Comics Creators (CIC-2239-A), among others.
+Courses include Illustration as Design as Illustration (ILC-2756-A), Pop Surrealism (ILC-2741-A), Children's Book Illustration (ILC-2563-A), and Essential Knowledge and Skills for Comics Creators (CIC-2239-A), among others.
 The medium used in these courses may include: colored pencil, acrylics, oils, inking, gouache or collage, as well as computer programs such as Illustrator, Photoshop or Maya.

 If I'm a beginner and I have a digital camera, which course should I start with?

 Digital Photography I (PHC-1042) is a great course to start with if you have a Digital Single Lens Reflex (SLR) camera and you want to get started in photography.
-You may also take Photo Principles (PHC-1040-A), a lecture and demonstration based course focusing on the technical control of photography.
+You may also take Know More, Shoot Better: Intro to Photo Techniques (PHC-1040-A), a lecture and demonstration based course focusing on the technical control of photography.
 This course is non-specific to digital or film.

 Can I take a lighting course if I have no previous experience with photography?